learnbyexample/Command-line-text-processing/gnu_awk.md

 ## <a name="creating-new-fields"></a>Creating new fields

-* Number of fields in input record can be changes by simply manipulating `NF`
+* Number of fields in input record can be changed by simply manipulating `NF`

 ```bash
 $ # reducing fields